developed-by-will/argos-translate-srt/README.md

 ## ✨ Features

-- 📁 Translate one or multiple .srt files at a time
+- 📁 Translate one or multiple subtitle files at a time
+- 🎬 Video subtitle extraction – Extract embedded subtitles from your video files (.mkv, .mp4, .avi, .mov)
+- 📝 Multi-format support – Translate .ass, .ssa, .vtt, and plain text subtitles in addition to .srt
 - 1️⃣ Works with multiple language model installations
-- ⏱️ Preserves SRT timing/metadata
+- ⏱️ Preserves timing/metadata
 - 📊 Progress tracking with visual feedback
 - 🔍 Automatic language code detection
+- 🔄 Smart translation prompts – Detects if subtitles already exist for your chosen languages and asks if you want to translate missing ones
 - ⚡ Fast subsequent runs after initial setup

 ## How to use